Focal Calibration Loss: Controlling Posterior Distortion in Deep Neural Classifiers: Introduction

+\textbf{Motivation and Contributions.} Recent studies have further established focal loss’s theoretical foundation in classification calibration \cite{charoenphakdee2021focal}, showing that a classifier trained with focal loss can achieve the optimal Bayes classifier in theory.
+Nevertheless, focal loss is not a proper scoring rule, and training with it can yield underconfident or overconfident estimators—unreliable for class-posterior probability estimation.
+Proper scoring rules, such as the Brier score \cite{brier1950verification} or log-loss, encourage models to produce unbiased class-posterior probabilities \cite{lakshminarayanan2017simple} and ensure that post-processing does not significantly reduce the loss \cite{blasiok2024does}. \textbf{Building on these insights, our work investigates whether integrating a proper loss into focal loss can improve its calibration as a class-posterior probability estimator.} Our key contributions are:

-\begin{itemize}[nosep] \item We propose the Focal Calibration Loss (FCL), a theoretically grounded loss function that merges the traditional Focal Loss with a calibration loss term (proper loss), ensuring better probability calibration by uniquely aligning predicted probabilities with true class-posterior probabilities, thus effectively mitigating overconfidence and underconfidence. \item Through rigorous theoretical proofs, we demonstrate that minimizing the FCL yields classifiers with superior probability and classification calibration, resulting in a lower post-processing gap than with the Focal Loss alone. \item We empirically demonstrate that FCL significantly enhances model calibration and classification performance through extensive experiments on both in-distribution and out-of-distribution image and NLP datasets.
-Additionally, by employing the smooth calibration error (smCE) metric, we achieve more consistent calibration assessments, effectively addressing the discontinuity issues inherent in traditional bin-based metrics.
-FCL improves anomaly localization, recognition, and robustness in Chest X-ray imaging applications. \end{itemize}
+\begin{itemize} \item \textbf{Focal Calibration Loss (FCL):} We propose a new loss function that combines the traditional Focal Loss with a proper calibration term, uniquely aligning predicted probabilities with true class-posterior probabilities to mitigate overconfidence and underconfidence. \item \textbf{Theoretical Guarantees:} We prove that minimizing FCL yields superior probability and classification calibration compared to Focal Loss alone, effectively reducing the post-processing gap. \item \textbf{Empirical Validation:} Through extensive experiments on both in-distribution and out-of-distribution image and NLP datasets, we demonstrate that FCL significantly enhances model calibration and classification performance by using the smooth calibration error further ensures calibration assessment.
+We also show that FCL improves anomaly localization, recognition, and robustness in Chest X-ray imaging applications. \end{itemize}